 1. Repeated speeding over time

 Repeated speeding shows a normalised behaviour.
 We'll give you plenty of feedback and time when it comes to more minor speeding, but continued speeding could indicate that you're a high-risk driver.
+You will typically receive an email notification as a warning for minor events, as a reminder to monitor your speed and improve your driving behavior.

 If we have to cancel the policy, you do have to declare the cancellation - which can make finding affordable insurance much harder.